kartik-gupta-ij/geoBhandara/README.md

 ## Add the Comment model

 - [x] Make our errors go away
-- [x] Display comments on campground show page
+- [x] Display comments on bhandara show page

 ## Comment New/Create